wirtes/lahman-baseball-snowflake/README.md

  - Remove display widths (the `(11)` in `int(11)`) from numbers.
 Snowflake doesn't use display widths.
  - `AUTO_INCREMENT` becomes `AUTOINCREMENT` because we need to lock people into open platforms somehow.
   - Remove any `UNIQUE KEY` and `KEY` statements. `PRIMARY KEY` is OK.
 I'm just punting on this to get the data in.
 We can tune later.
-  - Remove any 	`CONTRAINT` statements.
+  - Remove any 	`CONSTRAINT` statements.